Notuom/ytmd-obs-output/README.md

 ### `outputPattern`

-The pattern to use when writing the current track information
+The pattern to use when writing the current track information.
+You can either use symbols that will be replaced by the track information or plain text that will be left as-is.

 Valid symbols : `%title%`, `%author%`, `%album%`.
 Use `\n` to insert a line break.